mongator/behaviors/doc/08_identifiable.md

 Identifiable
 ===========

-The *Identifiable* behavior automatically saves a identifier in the document.
+The *Identifiable* behavior automatically saves an identifier in the document.

 NOTE: This behavior only can be used with EmbeddedDocuments